presstofan/academic-kickstart/content/post/secure-shinyproxy/index.md

 * For learning the framework and testing containerised Shiny apps locally: [Deploying R Shiny apps using ShinyProxy on Windows 10]({{< ref "/post/deploy-r-app-with-shinyproxy/index.md" >}})

-* For securely deploying Shiny apps on Clouds (single node): This post
+* For securely deploying Shiny apps on Clouds (single node, the docker-compose way): This post

 * For deploying secure, scalable, production-grade Shiny apps with Docker Swarm: [Effectively Deploying and Scaling Shiny Apps with ShinyProxy, Traefik and Docker Swarm]({{< ref "/post/shinyproxy-with-docker-swarm/index.md" >}})